Ride-The-Lightning/RTL/docs/Multi-Node-setup.md

 6. `nodes` section is a json array, with each element of the array representing the specific parameters for the LND node to connect with. `index` must be a number and start with 1.
 This number must be unique for each node in the array.
 For each element, two items need to be configured for each node on the network (`macaroonPath` and `lnServerUrl`).
 7. `macaroonPath` should be set to the local path of the folder containing `admin.macaroon` file for each node.
 Each node must have a different folder for the `admin.macaroon` on the RTL server.
 8. `lnServerUrl` must be set to the service url for LND/C Lightining REST APIs for each node, with the unique ip address of the node hosting lnd/clightning e.g. https://192.168.0.1:8080/v1 OR https://192.168.0.1:3001/v1.
 In this case the ip address of the node hosting lnd/clightning is '192.168.0.1'
+9. `swapServerUrl` must be set to the swap service url. e.g. http://localhost:8081/v1.
-9. `configPath` and `bitcoindConfigPath` are optional parameters which can be set only if the RTL is running locally on the same node.
+10. `configPath` and `bitcoindConfigPath` are optional parameters which can be set only if the RTL is running locally on the same node.
 Else it can be set to "" or removed from the conf file all together.

 #### 3. Restart RTL